proofscape/pise/CONTRIBUTING.md

 ## Pull Requests

 This project [keeps a changelog](https://keepachangelog.com/), which is meant to record changes of interest to users of the software.
+Therefore, before opening a PR, please follow the steps below.

-Therefore every PR should include a *news fragment file* (see below), unless its changes are of interest only to developers, not users.
+1. Does your PR make any changes of interest to *users*?
+If the changes are of interest only to developers, then STOP.
+You don't need to record a news fragment.

+2. Are you changing *again* something that has already been changed one or more times (by you or anyone else) in this release cycle?
+If so, then you probably need to edit an *existing* news fragment file in the `changelog.d` directory, and maybe even delete it, if none of its changes survives.
+But don't describe any *new* changes from your PR in this file.

-To generate a news fragment file, follow the steps below.
+   You *also* need to generate a *new* news fragment file, to describe new changes from your PR.
+Continue to Step 3.

+3. If you've made it to this step, then you need to generate one or more news fragment files.
+You should generate one for each *category* to which your changes belong (i.e. improvements, bug fixes, etc.).

+### Generating a news fragment file

 1. Be at the root level of the repo, and make sure the Python virtual environment is installed and active.
 (The installation steps only need to be performed once.)